roboflank/dekutapp/CONTRIBUTE.md

 * You can create an issue [here](https://github.com/DekutApp/dekutapp/issues/new), and include as many details as possible with your report.
-* Include the version of Android that you are using, the device when are testing and the DkutApp version.
+* Include the version of Android that you are using, the device when are testing and the dekutApp version.
 * Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * Include the behavior you expected and other places you've seen that behavior